fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

 Herbal tinctures have been commonly made and used for medicinal purposes for centuries.
-You can learn how to make herbal tinctures right at home using alcohol or glycerine with this simple DIY guide.
-Read on to get started.
+You can learn how to make a tincture right at home using alcohol or glycerin and herbs with this simple ratio method, which is much more reliable (and potent) than the folk method.

 It’s important to note that I am not a certified medical practitioner.
 This post is not intended to diagnose or treat but is for informational purposes only.
 Please contact your medical care professional before introducing new herbal remedies into your wellness routine.